Police Department: (603) 887-2080

 - *Officer Todd Crumb

-- *Graduates from the part time officer’s academy on May 5, 2016
+- Graduated from the part time officer’s academy on May 5, 2016.

 Chester Police Association: Please click on the link above for Association Website